Is 'civility' the answer to productivity and workplace wellness?

 Do we unknowingly disrespect people by our actions?
-Ever sat in a meeting whilst responding to emails?
+Have you ever sat in a meeting whilst responding to emails?
 Or sent a text whilst someone was talking to you?
 Some people may think that’s fine, others may not.
-Small uncivil actions can lead to much bigger problems and can really affect a business’s bottom line.
+Small uncivil actions can lead to much bigger problems and can really affect a business's bottom line.

-A TEDtalk by Christine Porath titled: “Why being respectful to your coworkers is good for business” shared some powerful statistics about the importance of civility in the workplace.
-A study showed of those who experienced uncivil actions towards them, 66% lacked motivation in their job, 80% lost time worrying, and 12% left their job entirely.
+I recently watched a TEDtalk by Christine Porath titled: "Why being respectful to your coworkers is good for business".
+She shared some powerful statistics about the importance of #civility in the workplace - I found it all fascinating and really god damn important that I had to share it.
+Her studies have showed of those who experienced uncivil actions towards them, 66% lacked motivation in their job, 80% lost time worrying, and 12% left their job entirely.
+Wowza.

 Those that experience incivility function much worse than those who don’t, yet just seeing or hearing (as a witness) also has an impact on performance, not just marginally but quite significantly – it’s contagious.
 It effects our emotions, performance, attention, it decreases our ability to make decisions and to communicate effectively.
 It is also the number one reason tied to executive failure - an insensitive, abrasive or bullying style.